UPPMAX/uppmax_intro_day_1/docs/faq.md

 However, in this course, it is perfectly OK to give a wrong answer or to say 'I do not know'.
 This is what a former learner had to say on this:

-!!! tip

-    > As a learner, you do not want to be berated when giving an answer.
-    > Richel tries to gently deal with a wrong answer and he does this great

-    A learner from this course ([source](https://uppmax.github.io/uppmax_intro_python/evaluations/20240118/))

 You are welcome to try and leave anytime you want.
 The course material is made for self-study too, with videos